TendsToInfinity/Brine-task/README.md

 docker-compose up test

 ==============================================================
-You can even build the image and push it to ECR:
+now to build  build the image and push it to ECR:

 $(aws ecr get-login --no-include-email --region region-name)  # log in to ECR